nikkijuk/pigeongram/README.md

 }
 ```

+Tricky part is to know that logic is running within last retry possible, and for this we have implemented simple helper method.

-it would be possible to extend around method to do exactly what we did here, but it's very explicitly to be seen on code what happens here, so preferred solution was here to implement simple method which throws process error in case it's called during last retry.
+To make it easy to read from code how program flow is implemented we use extra method which throws process error in case it's called during last retry.

 ```
 // please see source of code for discussion / context:
 // https://forum.camunda.org/t/retry-task-for-error-handling/12476
-fun ifLastRetryThrowBpmnError(errorCode: String = DEFAULT_ERROR_CODE, message: String = DEFAULT_ERROR_MESSAGE) {
+fun ifLastRetryThrowBpmnError(errorCode: String, message: String) {
     log.info { "Checking if it's last retry" }
     if (isLastRetry()) {
         throw BpmnError(errorCode, message)